radualexandrub/Study/JavaScript/DesignPatterns_FireshipNeetcode.md

 Example from [Fireship](https://youtu.be/tv-_1er1mWI?t=408):

-The iterator pattern is used to traverse a collection of elements/objects.
-Most programming languages provide abstrations for iteration like the `for` loop - e.g. in JS you can use `for (const item of items) {lonsole.log(item);}`.
+The iterator pattern (pull-based system) is used to traverse a collection of elements/objects.
+Most programming languages provide abstrations for iteration like the `for` loop - e.g. in JS you can use `for (const item of items) {console.log(item);}`.

 However, you can create your own iterators in JavaScript by using the `Symbol.iterator` property.

-The code below creates a custom range function that can be used in a regular for loop.
+Example: The code below creates a custom range function that can be used in a regular for loop.

 ```ts
 function range(start: number, end: number, step = 1) {